Azure-Samples/ms-identity-javascript-tutorial/5-Deployment/README.md

 1. Navigate back to to the [Azure Portal](https://portal.azure.com).
 1. In the left-hand navigation pane, select the **Azure Active Directory** service, and then select **App registrations**.
-1. In the resulting screen, select the `ms-identity-javascript-callapi` application.
+1. In the resulting screen, select the name of your application.
 1. From the *Branding* menu, update the **Home page URL**, to the address of your service, for example [https://javascriptspa1.z22.web.core.windows.net/](https://javascriptspa1.z22.web.core.windows.net/).
 Save the configuration.
 1. Add the same URI in the list of values of the *Authentication -> Redirect URIs* menu.
 If you have multiple redirect URIs, make sure that there a new entry using the App service's URI for each redirect URI.